If you’re noticing red spots creeping up on your baby or child’s skin, do not panic.

 However in some cases, topical treatments such as moisturisers, creams, ointments or oral medications may be required to manage symptoms such as itch or inflammation of the skin.

 This article is written by Dr Dave Ong, a paediatrician with special interests in allergies, skin conditions and respiratory problems in children.
-He is currently practicing at Kids Clinic (Bishan) and his new clinic in Punggol will be opening soon.
+He practises at Kids Clinic (Punggol) and has weekend evening and Sunday appointments available.

 Like what you see here?
 Get parenting tips and stories straight to your inbox!
 Join our mailing list here.